 - Astringent as astringent foods are constricting (those which reduce the volume of cells including blood cells) acting exactly opposite to sour foods and their effect on the body is like bitter foods.

-- Instead their focus should be more on sweet foods like milk and its products which are cold and sweet (however do remember that over-sweetness in the body with very less of pungency, will also thicken the blood and lead to poor circulation/indigestion etc and therefore it is important to learn to maintain balance by having warm spices (like ajwain, cumin, curcumin, mustard seeds, ginger, anise) instead of very pungent spices (like red and green chillies).
+- Instead their focus should be more on sweet foods like milk and its products, chicken etc. however do remember that over-sweetness in the body with very less of pungency, will also thicken the blood and lead to poor circulation/indigestion etc and therefore it is important to learn to maintain balance by having warm spices (like ajwain, cumin, curcumin, mustard seeds, ginger, anise) instead of very pungent spices (like red and green chillies).
 Infact highly pungent spices are bad for everyone as they kick the system.